EnigmaCurry/blog.rymcg.tech/content/blog/pfsense/01-pfsense.md

  * Click `Save`
  * Click `Apply Changes`

+## Set the default gateway

+ * Click `System`
+ * Click `Routing`
+ * Select the `Default gateway IPv4`: `WAN_DHCP`

+(There's only the one gateway, so I would have thought the setting `Automatic` should have worked, but it did not.
+Without setting it to `WAN_DHCP` the DHCP client receives no default gateway.)

 ## Reboot pfsense

-After configuring all the interfaces, it is important to reboot pfsense to ensure everything is reconfigured properly.
+After configuring all the interfaces etc., it is important to reboot pfsense to ensure everything is reconfigured properly.
 I have encountered a situation several times where the config *looked* right, but was not actually applied, and a reboot corrected it.
 When in